Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 The `lowerBound` object specifies the lower bound offset for each source id with the numbers being **exclusive**. i.e. a `lowerBound` specification of `34` means the event service will return events with offsets `> 34`.

 The `lowerBound` is optional.
-If none is set for one, multiple or all subscribed sources, the Event Store will assume a lower bound offset of `-1`, i.e. the beginning.
+If none is set for one, multiple or all subscribed sources, the Event Store will assume no lower bound.

 #### Required: Upper bounds for offsets (`upperBound`)